 Programs & Services

 The mission of our Susan M. Markel Veterinary Hospital is to ensure that families of all means have access to treatment options they can afford for their canine and feline companions.
 As an expansion of the Richmond SPCA’s pet-retention services, the Susan M. Markel Veterinary Hospital helps pets stay with their families while enjoying a greater quality of life.
-Beginning in March, we shifted to curb-side service to continue treating our patients and prioritized urgent care for sick and injured pets.

 Fees for services at the Richmond SPCA’s Susan M. Markel Veterinary Hospital are structured to make veterinary treatment affordable for our patients’ guardians.
 However, in some cases, even our very low fees are more than some under-resourced pet guardians can financially afford.